 - 2. All questions on interpretation of the eligibility code must be submitted in writing and only by principals of member schools. - 3.
 All protests must be submitted by the principal to the Executive Director on the official protest form.
 The protest must be postmarked within five (5) school days of the alleged infraction. - 4.
 The Eligibility Committee, subject to approval by the Eligibility Review Board, shall be empowered to make recommendations for exceptions to the eligibility code when, in its opinion, such exceptions are for just cause and to further the objectives of the CIAC.
 The Committee specifically reserves the right to require medical reports and/or other relevant information. - 5.
 All member schools of the Conference involved in any case which has been considered by the Eligibility Committee shall be notified in writing of the decision of that Committee. - 6.
 A member school dissatisfied with a decision of the Eligibility Committee may, within fourteen (14) days after said decision, request in writing that the Eligibility Review Board review the decision.
 Requests for exceptions to Article IX, Section II.C. (commonly known as the "transfer rule" of the Code of Eligibility) will be considered by the Eligibility Review Board only after the actual transfer has taken place.
+A member school principal, on behalf of the student-athlete, has the right to request the Board of Control to review the Eligibility Review Board's decision.
 Appeals of decisions of the CIAC Eligibility Review Board are final except that the CIAC Board of Control reserves the right to review and act upon only those cases which it believes involve issues of critical and conflicting opinion among the Eligibility Committee and the Eligibility Review Board or which, as a result of other compelling reasons, deserve the attention of the CIAC Board of Control.
 This decision shall be final and binding upon all parties. - a.
 Appeals are to be made in writing to the Executive Director of CAS. - b.
 The Executive Director shall notify all the schools involved in the appeal. - c.
 The Executive Director, upon notification from the Chairperson of the Board of Control, shall give due notice to all schools concerned of the time and place of the hearing. - d.
 The school against which a charge or protest has been filed shall have the privilege of presenting its case to the Board of Control. - 7.
 All requests for exception to the Eligibility Rules initiated by a student athlete or his/her parents or legal guardian SHALL be referred by the principal of the member school to the CIAC Eligibility Committee.